interlay/interlay.github.io/docs/relayer/guide.md

 # Setting up a Relayer

-Running a Relayer will allow you submit BTC block headers and monitor the safety of the PolkaBTC system.
+Running a Relayer will allow you submit BTC block headers and monitor the safety of the interBTC system.
 In return, you will earn a fee for your services.
 To get started, follow this guide.

 At the end of this document you will have:

 - [x] Started the Relayer client locally
-- [x] Submitted BTC block headers to the PolkaBTC testnet
+- [x] Submitted BTC block headers to the interBTC testnet

 ## Prerequisites